Frequently Asked Questions — and Answers

-Skilled nursing is for seniors who need greater care while recovering from a hospital stay, or who need longer-term care.
+Skilled nursing in Peoria, AZ. is for seniors who need greater care while recovering from a hospital stay, or who need longer-term care.
 Professional, compassionate support is delivered around-the-clock by licensed professionals, including RNs, LPNs, and certified nurse aides.

 When is skilled nursing necessary?